mustafamunawar/docs/git-github-help/git-help.md

 - If automatic merge fails the to abort merge use: `git merge --abort`
 - In case of conflict go to the file(s) and resolve the conflicts manually.

+### Rebase Related

+- The purpose of 'rebase' is similar to 'merge'

 ### Working with a repository on Github (or Gitlab etc.)

 There can be following cases: